bryanliujiang/SHF-Cardea-Parser/manual.md

 **Notes:**

+TODO;
-TODO; to_remove overrides settings of to_warn; assumes to_warn columns
+to_remove overrides settings of to_warn;
-are subset of to_remove columns; delimiter-first indicates that row contained a duplicate to remove by default
+assumes to_warn columns are subset of to_remove columns; delimiter-first indicates that row contained a duplicate to remove by default; reference duplicate and reference swap definitions and row location storage

 \